Khornne/uniPortfolio/README.md

 # uniPortfolio
-University of Leeds Beckett programming portfolio
+## University of Leeds Beckett Programming Portfolio
+This repository cointains my Practicals and Portfolio projects done throught the course